Linoleum2609/Linoleum2609.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 git clone https://github.com/updateing/minieap.git
 ```

-In my school, the patches are necessary.
-These patches are used by GZHU originally, but they are also available in my school:
+For my university, the patches are necessary.
+These patches were used by GZHU originally, but they can be used at my university as well.

 ```
 git clone https://github.com/ysc3839/openwrt-minieap.git package/minieap